Garanox/2nd-set-test/pages/index.md

   allow="accelerometer; autoplay; encrypted-media; gyroscope;
   picture-in-picture" allowfullscreen></iframe>
 ---
 A nice and short video on how to make a site with netlify.
+Head over to the blog tab to see a screen shot step by step of how to set up a site